CornyShawny/11SE-Task-1/PROJECT_DEVELOPMENT.md

 **Note:** These are just rewrites of the GitHub Commits, please disregard the original ones on GitHub as they aren't really in-depth.

 ## **March 10 - Import Module and Base GUI**
-Created a simple base for the GUI using tkinter in main.py, and created a module for the weather fetch app (`weatherfetch.py`).
+Created a simple base for the GUI using `tkinter` in `main.py`, and created a module for the weather fetch app (`weatherfetch.py`).
 Both the module and main code work well and had no problems while testing.
 Hopefully the module can be integrated into the GUI next lesson, and the GUI could also be improved on.

 ## **March 11 - Tweak GUI**
 Imported the weatherfetch module, changed up the colours and font as well as the size of the GUI, also integrated the module into main.py through the function `submit_location()` and added an entry box into the GUI.
 Everything other than the font works in the code, but improvements need to be made to `submit_location()` so that it displays on the GUI (because it currently displays in the console/terminal).